umass-cs-187/course-information/policies.md

 detailed written note or some other authority associated with your circumstance.
 If this is a continuing matter we will recommend that you withdraw from the course.

+## Grade Issues

+You are responsible to be on top of your grades.
+Grades will be available through [moodle] and you should check them regularly and review any provided feedback.
+If you encounter any issues with your grades you have 1 week past the return of your grades to contact the course staff so we can investigate.
+We will not accept questions about individual assignments grades after one week so you must be prompt.
+We will provide an online form for you to submit grade issues.
+If you submit a grade issue past the 1 week deadline we will not respond.

 ## Academic Dishonesty